 Akira Kanatsu is a Research Analyst.
-He writes reports to summarize statistical findings in support of assessment, planning, enrollment management, policy formation, decision-making, accreditation, and internal and external reporting.
-He conducts statistical analysis, departmental self-studies, develops forecast/prediction models, builds and maintains custom dashboards, constructs and maintains research database, creates and distributes surveys, trains graduate research assistants, and fulfills ad hoc requests.
+He conducts data analyses and writes reports in support of assessment, planning, enrollment management, policy formation, decision-making, accreditation, and internal and external reporting.
+He supports departmental self-studies, develops forecast/prediction models, builds and maintains custom dashboards, constructs and maintains research database, creates and distributes surveys, trains graduate research assistants, and fulfills ad hoc requests.
 He received his PhD from University of California Riverside in Developmental Psychology and a Bachelor’s degree in Psychology from California State University, Northridge.

 Mariela Monge is a Research Technician.
 She is responsible for data mining, reporting, warehousing, and management.
 In addition, she performs statistical analyses and writing summaries in support of planning, enrollment management, policy formation, decision-making, and accreditation.
 Mariela received a B.A.
 In Psychology from San Diego State University and is expected to receive an M.S. in Industrial Organizational Psychology from California State University, San Bernardino.

 Andrew Montgomery is a Research Technician.
 He is responsible for conducting data mining, reporting, analyses, and writing summaries in support of planning, enrollment management, policy formation, decision-making, and accreditation.
 He also generates reports for internal and external surveys, local, state and federal reporting and information requests.
 Andrew received an M.S. in Industrial and Organizational Psychology from California State University, San Bernardino.

 Monica Villarruel serves as the Administrative Support Coordinator for the offices of Institutional Research & Analytics and Compliance Initiatives.
-She maintains the general function of the office, coordinates events and workshops, and prepares travel arrangements.
-She creates and distributes online surveys and is the main contact for surveys from college publishers.
-Monica received her B.A. in Spanish Literature and Language from CSUSB in the Spring of 2004, and has over 10 years of administrative support experience at CSUSB.
+She maintains the general function of the office, coordinates events and workshops, and is the main contact for surveys from college publishers.
+Monica received her B.A. degrees in Spanish Literature and Spanish Language from CSUSB in the Spring of 2004, and has over 15 years of administrative support experience at CSUSB.